SoyGema/pySC2_minigames/README.md

 Mini-games are focused scenarios on small maps that have been constructed with the purpose of testing a subset of actions and/or game mechanics with a clear reward structure.
 Unlike the full game where the reward is just win/lose/tie, the reward structure for mini-games can reward particular behaviours (as defined in a corresponding .SC2Map file).

 Community has also create different kind of mini-games in order to explore other aspects of gaming.
 This is a curated list that includes a selection of some significative ones, specially focused in aspects such as unit explotation, micro unit managment in different races.

+## Download mini-games

+You can clone the repository or download a zip folder with all mini-games by clicking [here](https://github.com/SoyGema/pySC2-minigames/blob/master/zip/mini-games-community.zip)

 ## How to run community mini-games in your environment